 Now my text says, "Then did he see it."
-I hope you will not think me more spiritually minded than I am when I say but I cannot help it; I have been so accustomed of late to look to the Lord Jesus Christ, and to the stupendous framework of the gospel, the little puddling gospels of the day that men preach, they do appear to me so contemptable; I hate them with increasing hatred, and I do not even want to take up time thinking or talking about them.
-There is something so magnificent, so satisfying, and so delightful in this gospel of the blessed God. that there our souls can rest, and triumph, and rejoice forever.
+I hope you will not think me more spiritually-minded than I am when I say but I cannot help it: I have been so accustomed of late to look to the Lord Jesus Christ, and to the stupendous framework of the gospel - the little puddling gospels of the day that men preach, they do appear to me so contemptible; I have the day that men processing hatred, and I do not even want to take up the them with increasing hatred, and I do not even want to take up the thinking or talking about them.
+There is something so magnificent satisfying, and so delightful in this gospel of the blessed God, that the our souls can rest, and triumph, and rejoice for ever.
 The Lord from eternity saw this would just suit us.
-The text says, "Then did he see it and declare it." the margin says, "and number it;" I like that better.
-He numbered all the people; he numbered all their sins and imputed them to Christ; he numbered all their circumstances, and too strict account of everything that should attend them through the wilderness of this world.
-Here, then, "the thing that is hid brings he forth to light;" But time would fail me to dwell upon this part of the Lord 's mercy.
-See how Nebuchadnezzar's dream was hidden from the magician; see how it was brought to light to Daniel.
-That 2nd of Daniel is enough to charm any one's soul, that it is; to see the kingdoms of this world all become chaff, and the wind carry them away, like the chaff of the summer threshing floor; and to see the substitutional stone, Christ Jesus, still remain, the kingdoms of this world vanish, but his kingdom remains.
-His dominion an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.
-The resurrection of Christ, and a thousand other things which were hidden from our eyes, now the Lord brings to light.
+The text says, "Then did he says and declare it "-the margin says, "and number it ;" I like that here a He numbered all the people; he numbered all their sins. and impose them to Christ; he numbered all their circumstances, and took a street account of everything that should attend them through the wilderness of this world.
+Here, then, "the thing that is hid bringeth he forth to hele " But time would fail me to dwell upon this part of the Lord's mercy. how Nebuchadnezzar's dream was hidden from the magicians : see how was brought to light to Daniel.
+That 2nd of Daniel is enough to charge any one's soul, that it is; to see the kingdoms of this world all because chaff, and the wind carry them away, like the chaff of the summer three. ing-floor; and to see the substitutional stone, Christ Jesus, still remains the kingdoms of this world vanish, but his kingdom remains, his dominion an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.
+The resurrection of Christ, and a thousand other things which were hidden from our eyes, now the Lord bringeth to light.